-Ensconced on simulated-leather banquettes, our tables facing Allison sitting on at his own table on a raised stage, we stared at his cheap-looking blonde crew-cut toupee and his hairy arms exposed in a short sleeve shirt beneath a sports jacket.
+Ensconced on simulated-leather banquettes, our tables facing Allison sitting at his own table on a raised stage, we stared at his cheap-looking blonde crew-cut toupee and his hairy arms exposed in a short sleeve shirt beneath a sports jacket.
 He loved to talk about himself, often referring to his own Broadway career, especially when talking with theatre people.
-He’d been in one show the 1946 musical Call Me Mister which featured returning World War II veterans.
-Clearly I didn’t admire him, but I envied his fame and success and, taking dates to his live broadcasts felt like being close to show business glamour.
+He’d been in one show, the 1946 musical Call Me Mister, that featured returning World War II veterans.
+Clearly I didn’t admire him, but I envied his fame and success and, taking dates to his live broadcasts, felt like being close to show business glamour.

 Every so often, Art Raymond, aka “Pancho, The Man in the Black Sombrero” who hosted a WPEN mambo d.j. show, looking slender and elegant dressed in black, sporting a sporty black hat, would stride into the restaurant from the upstairs studios.

 Bud Brees, another d.j. on the station, had his own shtick, too.
 His theme music was “I’m Just Breezin’ Along with the Breeze,” and he sang along with it to intro and outro his show.
 Sometimes he’d also sing along with pop music instrumentals.
 Naturally that got him attention, which the management must have loved.
 He also generated anger; some people felt he was a show-off or that he couldn’t sing well.

 Allison was actually the major generator of full time, nasty heat.
 He expressed his opinions on the air.
 And, since he took live phone calls from listeners, he’d disagree with them, eventually building up quite a negative following out there in the city’s darkness.
 He’d tell them off right on the air.
 “Go back under that rock where you came from” was one of his standard retorts.
 Man, that was celebrity.